charif1031/Modern-Ecommerce-Platforms/README.md

 Add new products and remove discontinued ones.
 Manage other content such as blog posts, FAQs, and user-generated content.

+#### Order Processing and Fulfillment:
+Receive and process incoming orders from customers.

 ### Admin

 ![home one](img/D.4.jpg)